An Open Letter to Congress on “New” National Parks

 • Public Transportation Systems

-• Improved interpretation exhibits or build actual visitor centers
+• Improved interpretation exhibits or builds actual visitor centers

-It is starting to feel like OUR elected officials only see the National Parks as a way to score political points with constituents and the good press without considering costs (both in monetary and human impact) to our national parks
+It is starting to feel like OUR elected officials only see the National Parks as a way to score political points with constituents and garner good press, without considering the costs (both monetary and human) to our national parks

 It is critical that our National Parks be properly maintained and adequately staffed to protect the remarkable geology, spectacular scenery, and outstanding recreation experiences for future generations.
 If we don’t, we can say goodbye to the economic impact of the parks and vibrant park gateway communities that rely on the National Parks crowds.

 It is estimated that National Park visitors spent 20.2 billion dollars and provided 268,000 jobs in park gateway communities in 2018.
-If we allow the parks to continue to be run with inferior and inadequate infrastructure and barely managed crowds, America’s best idea will be destroyed by the visitors who are coming to enjoy them.
+If we allow the parks to continue to be run with inadequate infrastructure and barely managed crowds, America’s best idea will be destroyed by the visitors who come to enjoy them.

 Sincerely,